Suga regrets having to take the flak for hosting Olympics during pandemic

-Prime Minister Yoshihide Suga said on Wednesday he regretted having to take all the flak for holding the Summer Olympics during a pandemic as his government was reported to favour allowing domestic spectators into stadiums to watch.
+Prime Minister Yoshihide Suga is lamenting drawing so much criticism for Japan's hosting of the Olympics during a pandemic as his government was reported to favor allowing domestic spectators into stadiums to watch.

-Tokyo 2020, already postponed by a year, has faced strong opposition from the public, medical experts and some former athletes amid a fourth wave of infections.

-And Suga’s comments appeared to illustrate tensions bubbling to the surface as the government bolsters its assurances to the world that the games will be safe when they start on July 23.

-Government officials and Olympics organizers are in favor of holding the games with local spectators as COVID-19 vaccines are rolled out and case numbers decline, the Asahi newspaper reported, without citing sources.

-The prime minister’s office declined to comment.
-Foreign spectators are already prohibited from the Olympics and organizers will finalize plans for spectators before the end of this month.
+Many Japanese people and medical experts oppose staging the 2020 Games as planned from July 23, after already being postponed a year, as their nation suffers a fourth infection wave.

+Suga, who is expected to call a snap election after the event, has staked his political reputation on going ahead with the Olympics, which he has said will bring joy to the world and be safely conducted within a "bubble."

+With foreign spectators already prohibited from the Olympics, the Asahi newspaper said organizers were optimistic about allowing domestic spectators into venues given that COVID-19 vaccines were being rolled out and case numbers declining.

-Japan has been spared the widespread infections seen elsewhere in the world but has recorded more than 760,000 cases and more than 13,600 deaths.
-Tokyo and other regions are still under a state of emergency which is set to be lifted on June 20.
+Japan has been spared the widespread infections seen elsewhere, but has recorded more than 760,000 cases and more than 13,600 deaths.
+Tokyo and some other regions are under a state of emergency set to be lifted on June 20.

-Japan’s vaccination rate has risen to about 11% of its population with at least one dose, still slow compared with other advanced nations.
+About 11% of Japanese have had at least one vaccine dose — still slow compared with other rich nations.

-Tokyo 2020 President Seiko Hashimoto said on Tuesday that overseas media will be monitored via GPS and not be allowed to visit the houses of local friends or other unregistered areas.
+To try and reassure the public, Tokyo 2020 organizers have said visiting athletes and media crews will be monitored via GPS for the first 14 days of their stay to ensure they do not stray from itineraries.

+However, the level of surveillance drew criticism, while some social media users also said the measure could be rendered ineffective if people simply leave their smartphones at hotels.

-“Monitoring foreigners via GPS for the sake of holding the Olympics safely could lead to restriction of freedom and human rights,” said Mitsuru Fukuda, professor at college of risk management at Nihon University.
-“Japan’s discernment can be called into question and the decision could damage Japan’s interests.”
+"Monitoring foreigners via GPS for the sake of holding the Olympics safely could lead to restriction of freedom and human rights," said Mitsuru Fukuda, professor at the College of Risk Management at Nihon University.

-Some Japanese doubted the effect of the measure, with commentators on social media saying reporters could just leave their smartphones at their hotels and travel anywhere they want.

 Australian Foreign Minister Marise Payne on Wednesday said some athletes she has met are "so excited to be able to participate in the games" despite some of the most difficult circumstances ever seen for a modern Olympics.